Technigo/project-chatbot/README.md

 # Valentine's Chatbot

-This weeks project was to make a chatbot with focus on DOM and functions.The user was supposed to place an order, the bot respond to the user input.
-We worked in theams of 2, this project was made by Alma Hellström and Izabel Lind Färnstrand.
+This weeks project was to make a chatbot with focus on DOM and functions.
+The user was supposed to place an order, the bot respond to the user input.
+We worked in teams of 2, this project was made by Alma Herrström and Izabel Lind Färnstrand.

 ## The problem